+I am Matluba Khan, a landscape architect, teacher, writer and an amateur photographer.
 I have completed PhD in Landscape Architecture from the University of Edinburgh having awarded a David Willis Bequest for outstanding research progress.
 Prior to that, I completed a Masters and a Bachelor in Architecture from Bangladesh University of Engineering and Technology, for which I was awarded Anisur Rahman Gold Medal and Shamsunnahar Khanam Memorial Gold Medal respectively.

 My research interests are directed towards the relationship between built-environment and people’s health and behaviour and the process and outcomes of their participation in the design and research process with a focus on children’s learning environment and child-friendly city design.
 My research experience and skills has inspired and shaped my practice and I have always made conscious efforts to integrate design in research and vice versa.
 Having set my feet in both practice and academia, I thrive to remove the disciplinary silos and reduce the gap between academia and practice and co-founded A Place in Childhood (APiC) on a mission to promote and conceive Inclusive Child-Friendly Environments through a triad of practice-based Research, Advocacy and Action.